bowornpol/NUIM-pipeline/README.md

-## Introduction: Overview of NUIM Pipeline

-**NUIM: Network-based utility for integrating microbiome and metabolome data**
+## NUIM: Network-based utility for integrating microbiome and metabolome data

 We developed NUIM, a modular, network-based framework for integrating microbiome and metabolome data systematically.
 NUIM consists of three modules:
 (1) data preparation and processing